motomodx/LibraryBE-1/README.md

 Build and serve by following steps
 Step 1: open the folder of  Rogers-Library-FrontEnd folder via Visual studio Step 2: Go to menu->view->Terminal
-Step3: at the terminal opened type command “ng serve” (which will build and host the website at localhost:4200) Step 4: go to web browser(preferably chrome) and type web address http://localhost:4200 to see the website.
+Step3: at the terminal opened type command â€œng serveâ€� (which will build and host the website at localhost:4200) Step 4: go to web browser(preferably chrome) and type web address http://localhost:4200 to see the website.